Chief of the Name: 1922–2003

-Abandonment: the MacCarthy Mór scandal
+Abandonment and MacCarthy Mór scandal

 After genealogical errors in the 1990s saw Terence Francis MacCarthy and other impostors receive recognition, the Irish government decided in July 2003 to abandon this practice.
 This was partly because of concern that there was no proper legal basis for it.
 As this concern was backed by an opinion of the Attorney General, in 2003 the Genealogical Office discontinued the practice of recognising Chiefs.
 This decision was a cause for concern among the recognised chiefs.

-Some modern Irish clan organisations have elected honorary chieftains, where no Chief of the Name is known or yet to be proven.
-There have been some articles advocating the adoption of a modification of the Scottish 'Ad Hoc Derbhfine' approach to the election of new chiefs where the descents from the last chief have been lost to history or not verifiable.
-Some re-formed Irish clans are affiliated with the Finte na hÉireann or Clans of Ireland, an organisation established in 1989 to maintain a register of affiliated Irish clans.

-Present Irish law

-As the law has reverted to the pre-1943 situation, anyone can call himself a Chief of the Name without any historical basis for such a claim.
-A 2009 example is the Clan Cian web page (see below), which includes: "Clan Cian is Headed by the recognized Ard Tiarna.
-F.J.
-O'Carroll, of Eile O'Carroll, Chief of Name".
+Some modern Irish clan organisations have affiliated with Clans of Ireland, a limited company established in 1990 to provide "guidance in establishing and maintaining a successful Clan society".

-Gaelic Irish titles
+Gaelic titles

 In 1896, Jorge O'Neill of Portugal submitted his genealogy to the Somerset Herald in London.
 Five years later, Sir Henry Farnham Burke, KCVO, CB, FSA, Somerset Herald stated in 1900 that "the only Pedigree at present on record in either of the Offices of Arms showing a lineal male descent from the House of O'Neill, Monarchs of Ireland, Kings of Ulster, and Princes of Tyrone and Claneboy, is the one registered in the fifty-ninth year of the Reign of Our Sovereign Lady Victoria, in favor of His Excellency Jorge O'Neill of Lisbon".
 He then recognised him as the Representative of the House of O'Neill and as the Representative of the Earldom created in 1542 for his kinsman Conn Baccagh O'Neill.
 All of this was granted under Letters Patent issued by the English College of Heralds.
 Later, the Ulster and Norroy King of Arms granted him the undifferenced arms as the head of the House of O'Neill.
 Upon that Letters Patent, Pope Leo XIII, the King of Spain, and the King of Portugal recognised Jorge O'Neill as the Prince of Clanaboy, Tyrone, Ulster, as the Count of Tyrone, and the Head of the Royal House of O'Neill and all of its septs.
 The grandson of Jorge and present Prince of Clanaboy, Hugo, has not pressed his senior claim to the entire House of O'Neill out of respect for his O'Neill chief cousins and their own histories.